Example of a CPA Resume

 San Francisco, CA

 I am writing to express my interest in the Tax Accountant position being offered at SC & DP Accounting Firm through LinkedIn.
-As a former Corporate Banker with over five years’ experience and my CPA license, I believe I would be an asset to your firm.
+As a former public accountant with over five years of experience and a CPA certification, I am confident that I would be an asset to your company.

-A highly organized and self-driven individual, my passion for the field of Accounting started in my diverse financial positions with multiple companies.
-As I maintained financial records, managed budgets, risk assessments, as well as business strategy reviews, I have gained valuable insight within the industry that not only allowed me to help others reach their financial goals, but also be at the forefront of protecting my client’s financial integrities.
+Being a highly organized and self-motivated person, my passion for the field of accounting began with my diverse financial positions at multiple companies.
+As I managed financial records, budgets, and performed risk assessments and business strategy reviews, I gained valuable industry knowledge.
+It enabled me to assist my clients in achieving their financial goals and safeguarding their financial integrity.

-As a recently licensed Certified Public Accountant, I feel that my background in tandem with my accomplished communication skills, dedication to excellence, and proactive personality is aligned to what SC & DP is looking for in a Tax Accountant.
-I admire your company's mission to help small and medium sized businesses grow to continue to impact their local communities and economies.
-I hope to contribute to this mission as I am also a firm advocate of helping local businesses thrive.
+As a newly licensed Certified Public Accountant, I believe that my background, coupled with my accomplished communication skills, commitment to excellence, and proactive personality, aligns with SC & DP's requirements for a Tax Accountant.
+I admire your company's mission to assist small and medium-sized businesses in expanding so they can continue to have a positive impact on their local communities and economies.
+I hope to contribute to this mission as I am a staunch supporter of encouraging the success of local businesses.

 Thank you for your time and consideration.
 I look forward to hearing back from you.